 TRAFFIC LIGHT HARDINESS RATING

 We use three different coloured labels to give you an instant indication of a plant’s frost hardiness.
 These are outlined below, but please note that they are a rough guide only.
 We are always on hand to offer advice on individual specimens.

-Plants that are hardy in the Home Counties if sensibly sited.
-Many of our amber-labeled plants are grown using cuttings from well established plants that have survived many a harsh winter in South East England.
+Hardy in the Home Counties if sensibly sited (avoiding severe frost pockets, for example).
+Many Amber labelled plants are grown using cuttings from well established plants that have survived many harsh winters in South East England.

-These plants are hardy in Atlantic coastline gardens, the Channel Islands and gardens in Central London and other large cities.
+Hardy in Atlantic coastline gardens, The Channel Islands, gardens in Central London and other large cities and conservatories.